Ugenteraan/Naive-Bayes-Scratch/README.md

 ## Dataset

-This experiment was done on the Mushroom Dataset from UCI Machine Learning Repository. https://www.kaggle.com/datasets/uciml/mushroom-classification.
+This experiment was done on the Mushroom Dataset from UCI Machine Learning Repository (https://www.kaggle.com/datasets/uciml/mushroom-classification).
 The main task here is to classify the mushrooms as poisonous ('p') or edible ('e') based on the given features about the mushroom.

 ## Result & Discussion